Termination of Employment Contract: Important Information

 Notice Periods

-Acting within the legal timeframe is crucial for a valid termination of the employment relationship.
+Acting within the legal timeframe is crucial for a valid termination of the employment contract.
 These deadlines can be specified in the employment contract by the parties or in a collective labor agreement.
-However, there are cases where comes to terminating a contract without notice is legally permissible, such as in cases of severe misconduct.
+However, there are cases where immediately terminating a contract is legally permissible, such as in cases of severe misbehaviour.

 According to Article 335a of the Swiss Code of Obligations, the same notice periods must apply to both employer and employee.
 If different periods are agreed in the employment contract, the longer period applies to both.
 Employees should be aware that this provision ensures equal treatment.